Berlin

 Hotel Adlon Kempinski Berlin

-The Berlin palace that has hosted heads of state and stars since 1907, facing the Brandenburg Gate.
+The Berlin palace that has seen heads of state and stars parade through since 1907, facing the Brandenburg Gate.

 What makes this hotel unique